trandung261o/c-dsa-exercises/Basic Datatypes, FileIO/README.md

 Result:

     HUST love I
-##### Exercise 10:
+### Exercise 10:
 Write a program to calculate the exponential function of a natural base, e, raised to the power of x.
 Users can run the program with two syntaxes:

-    <Program_Name> <exponential_value>, for example: e 50
+<Program_Name> <exponential_value>, for example:

+    e 50
 Or
 <Program_Name> <exponential_value> <permissible_error>.
+For example:

-For example: e 50 0.0003
+    e 50 0.0003
-##### Exercise 11:
+### Exercise 11:
 Write a program named 'sde' that takes command line arguments as the coefficients of a quadratic equation ax^2 + bx + c = 0 and solves the equation, printing the solutions on the screen.

-    - Syntax using 'sde a b c'
+Syntax using 'sde a b c'.
+Example:

-    - Example: ./sde 1 2 1 yields the result: x1 = x2 = -1
+    ./sde 1 2 1

+yields the result:

+      x1 = x2 = -1
-##### Exercise 12: Copying File Content
+### Exercise 12: Copying File Content
 Create a text file named 'lab1.txt' with any content, saved in the same directory as the program.
 Write a program to read from the above file character by character, then write them to a new file named 'lab1w.txt'.
-##### Exercise 13:
+### Exercise 13:
 Re-implement the file content copying programming exercise, but instead of using the fgetc and fputc function pair, use the fgets and fputs function pair to read from the file and write to the file, processing one line of text content at a time.
-##### Exercise 14:
+### Exercise 14:
 Modify the file copying program so that the program only displays the file content on the screen, then shows the number of lines of text.
 Illustration of the program interface:

     Reading file Haiku.txt…. done!
     Haiku haiku
     Tokyo
     Hanoi
     This file has 3 lines
-##### Exercise 15:
+### Exercise 15:
 Write a command-line program as follows:

     merge <file1> <file2> <file3>
 The program writes to file 3 by reading and merging each line sequentially from file 1 and file 2.
 The program reads a line from file 1, writes it to file 3, then reads a line from file 2 and writes it to file 3.

 Note: File 1 and File 2 may have a different number of lines; when one file's content is fully read, the program copies the remaining lines from the other file to file 3
 ### Exercise 16:
 Create a text file named product.txt, where each line contains information about a product: